Unboxed-Software/solana-course/content/anchor-frontend.md

 - An `IDL` is a file representing the structure of a Solana program that Anchor generates automatically when the program is built
 - An Anchor `Provider` object combines a `connection` to a cluster and a specified `wallet` to sign transactions
 - An Anchor `Program` object provides a custom API to interact with a specific program by combining a program `IDL` and `Provider`.
-- The Anchor `MethodsBuilder` provides a simplified format for building transactions with instructions from a `Program`.
+- The Anchor `MethodsBuilder` provides a simplified format for building transactions with instructions from a `Program`
 - `@project-serum/anchor` is a TypeScript client that includes everything you’ll need to interact with Anchor programs

 # Overview